 The cheaper single-turbo versions come with either 90hp or 115hp at Euro 5 levels, 95hp or 120hp at Euro 6.
 With a relatively slight 260Nm, the very entry-level models are going to feel a little overwhelmed in some circumstances, but the more powerful ones have a useful 300Nm so should do most jobs well.

-What they won’t be is as refined, effortless or economical.
+What the single-turbo models aren't is as refined, effortless or economical.
 We’d definitely go twin-turbo given the option.

 Renault Trafic mpg

 So the Trafic is a good choice if you’re looking to minimise your per-mile fuel costs.
-Stop-start technology comes on nearly every version, and there’s a button-activated Eco mode reduces power and softens the accelerator in an effort to help you save fuel.
+Stop-start technology comes on nearly every version (it's standard across the facelifted range, in fact).

 Renault Trafic standard equipment